KetanKumavat/Ascend/README.md

 4. **Plan and Execute Sprints**
    - Schedule, prioritize, and track sprint progress to meet your team’s goals.

-5. **Automated GitHub Commit Reports**
+5. **GitHub Integration & Daily Summaries**
-   - Link GitHub repositories to your projects and get automated end-of-day commit reports, summarizing key updates and changes.
+   - Link GitHub repositories to your projects for automatic commit tracking.
+   - Generate individual commit reports with AI-powered analysis.
+   - Receive automated daily development summaries via email at 5 PM.
+   - View historical daily summaries and manually trigger new ones.

 6. **Track and Report Progress**
    - Access real-time, visually intuitive reports to monitor team performance and milestones.